 Another thing that will definitely make creating digital artwork easier is Paperlike.

-The added resistance on your screen reduces slippage when drawing when your Apple Pencil and delivers a more natural drawing experience.
+The added resistance on your screen reduces slippage when drawing with your Apple Pencil and delivers a more natural drawing experience.
 Plus, the Nanodots technology reduces glare and makes drawing inside or outside a breeze!

 Grab yours today here.